catppuccin/flutter/README.md

 ```
 * `catppuccin` encapsulates all the flavor names, namely `latte`, `frappe`, `macchiato` and `mocha`.
 * `Flavor` typedef for record, which is a collection of all the colors available.

+Also, you can get started with our [example](https://github.com/useEffects/catppuccin-dart/tree/main/example) to see it in action!

 ## Contributing
 If you are looking to contribute, please read through our